NEW BOOK: Dwaaltaal, out June 2023

 Jurriën Rood graduated in '76 from the Dutch Film Academy of Amsterdam, as a writer/director.
 His first short ROUND THE TABLE was selected for the Oberhausen Filmfest 75, his graduation short KASPER EN HUGO won honourable mention at the student filmfest of Tours 77.
 After years as assistant-director and writer on feature films as well as tv-documentaries, he started out on his own concentrating mostly on drama.
 He wrote and directed a couple of halflength features, directed varied tv-work, wrote screenplays and made one feature-length film: THE ORION NEBULA.
 Rood also worked in the documentary field; THE ROAD TO BRESSON, about the famous french filmdirector, was shown in the program of the Cannes Festival 84 and sold to several countries.
 For a listing of films and tv-work go here.

 Alongside filmmaking Rood wrote film criticism for Skoop and was on the magazine’s editorial staff.
 His work as a freelance writer on film and theatre, e.g. on Forrest Gump or the work of Leni Riefenstahl, is listed here (in Dutch).

 Currently Rood has moved his filmmaking career in the direction of (essayistic) documentary, often working as a one man production unit.
 His stay at the Amsterdam Police Force led to a couple of documentaries and a collection of very short webdocs: THE UNKNOWN POLICE.
-His most recent documentary short, THAT DAY AND THAT FILM, was shown on television in 2015.
+His docu short THAT DAY AND THAT FILM was shown on television in 2015.
+Recently he has been making promotional docu shorts for the web.